Vol. I · An inquiry into artificial intelligence

 Imago Dei — the image of God.
 A starting point for thinking clearly, and humanely, about the technologies reshaping what it means to be a person.

 We are not anti-technology.
 We are pro-person.
-We hold that every human being bears an image worth defending, and that this conviction has something to say to the questions our age is rushing to answer.
+We hold that every human being bears an image worth defending and nurturing, and that this conviction has something to say to the questions our age is rushing to answer.

 “What is man, that thou art mindful of him?”